laserbeamfoam/SimToPC/examples/measure/README.md

 ## Input data

-The `measure` mode operates on a directory containing one or more completed simulation cases.
+The `measure` mode operates on a directory containing the completed simulation cases.

 It is assumed that the simulation cases have been previously generated and executed using the `generate` mode.
 Due to the high computational cost of LPBF simulations, the `generate` mode is not executed as part of this tutorial.
-Instead, precomputed simulation results are provided with the repository.
+Instead, precomputed simulation results are provided separately.

-For this tutorial, the input data consist of twelve completed simulation cases located in the directory:

-`COARSE/`

-Each simulation case is stored in a subdirectory following the convention:

-`test_case_i`
+---

+## Reduced dataset and data access

+For storage and distribution reasons, the simulation results provided for this tutorial have been reduced in size.

+In particular:
+- unnecessary OpenFOAM output fields (e.g. pressure `p`) have been removed,
+- the `polyMesh` directories corresponding to the computational mesh have been removed.

+The reduced simulation results are provided in a separate repository, which can be obtained using:

+    git clone git@github.com:ScimonCFD/SimToPC_measure_data.git

+After cloning, extract the dataset as follows:

+    mv SimToPC_measure_data/COARSE.zip .
+    rm -rf SimToPC_measure_data
+    unzip COARSE.zip
+    rm COARSE.zip

+After extraction, the following directory structure should be obtained:

+    COARSE/test_case_i/

 where `i` denotes the index of the parameter combination evaluated.

-Each simulation case directory is expected to follow the standard OpenFOAM output structure required for post-processing with ParaView and `pvpython`.
+---

+## Mesh reconstruction

+Since the mesh files have been removed from the distributed dataset, the mesh must be reconstructed before running the `measure` mode.

+For each `test_case_i`, this can be done by executing:

+    blockMesh

+inside the corresponding case directory.

+To simplify this process, the following script can be used to reconstruct the mesh for all cases:

+    #!/bin/bash

+    for d in COARSE/test_case_*; do
+        echo "Running blockMesh in $d"
+        cd $d || exit
+        blockMesh > log.blockMesh
+        cd - > /dev/null
+    done

+This assumes that a valid `blockMeshDict` is present in each case directory.

 ---